Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 ## Overview

-This document outlines the structure and best practices for Botcopy responses.
-It explains how to effectively use each response type and highlights the optimal formats for different bot interactions.
-Botcopy’s flexible payload structure allows combining various actions within a single response to enhance user experience.
+The following outlines the structure and best practices for Botcopy responses, detailing how to use each response type effectively and the optimal formats for different bot interactions.
+Botcopy’s flexible payload structure supports combining multiple actions within a single response, enhancing the overall user experience.

 Examples:

-- Suggestions can be used to send messages or links
+- Suggestions: Provide quick options to send messages or external links.
-- Card Buttons can send messages or links
+- Card Buttons: Enable users to trigger messages or open links.
-- Carousels can contain more than one type of action
+- Carousels: Support mixed actions for versatile interactions:
-  - Link cards act as browse carousel cards
+  - Link Cards: Act as browse carousel cards for external navigation.
-  - Message cards act as regular selection key carousel cards
+  - Message Cards: Serve as selection key carousel cards for in-chat navigation.

 [Explore Actions in Detail](#actions)